intel/neural-compressor/docs/source/migration.md

 **Quantization with Intel Neural Compressor 2.X**

 In Intel Neural Compressor 2.X, we integrate the `conf.yaml` into `main.py` to save the user's effort to write the `conf.yaml`, that most of config information could be set via the `PostTrainingQuantConfig`.
-The corresponding information should be written as follows,
+The corresponding information should be written as follows (Note: the corresponding names of the parameters in 1.X yaml file are attched in the comment.),
 ```python
 from neural_compressor.config import PostTrainingQuantConfig, TuningCriterion, AccuracyCriterion